 In Winnipeg, Emmie produced and co-hosted the daily morning drive-time show, Good Morning Philippines on CKJS Radio 810 AM.
 She also produced and hosted the daily weekday afternoon show, Manila Sound and the Saturday show, Tunog Pinoy Pang Sabado.
-After almost 15 years in radio broadcasting, Emmie left CKJS in December 2003 to serve as Special Assistant for Communications for then Federal Minister of Western Economic Diversification, Hon.
+After almost 15 years in radio broadcasting, Emmie left CKJS in December 2003 to serve as Special Assistant for Communications for then-Federal Minister of Western Economic Diversification, the Hon.
 Dr. Rey Pagtakhan.
-She also had a brief stint as Executive Assistant to then Deputy Mayor and Councillor Mike Pagtakhan at the City Council in 2005.
+She also had a brief stint as Executive Assistant to then-Deputy Mayor and Councillor Mike Pagtakhan at the City Council in 2005.

 In 2005, Emmie joined her friends, Rey-ar Reyes and Paul Morrow at The Pilipino Express Inc. and began publishing the Pilipino Express News Magazine.

-In June 2006, she became a licenced life insurance advisor and is currently a member of the Life Insurance Council of the Insurance Council of Manitoba (ICM).
+In June 2006, she became a licenced life insurance advisor and served two consecutive terms on the Life Insurance Council of the Insurance Council of Manitoba (ICM) between 2008 and 2014.